Last updated on 26th July 2019

 This is the first of a number of guides on how to setup containers in Docker

 Downloading the Sonarr Image

-The image will begin to download in the ‘image’ tab you can track its progress until the download completes.
+The container will begin to download in the ‘Image’ tab you can track its progress until the download completes.

-In our case we need to setup two ports for Sonarr, one for its Non SSL port and one for the SSL port (the SSL port is not on by default, you will need to turn this on once Sonarr is up), so to keep things simple I am going to use the next two available port numbers after setting up Sabnzbd in the first guide.
+In our case we need to setup two ports for Sonarr, one for its Non SSL port and one for the SSL port (the SSL port is not on by default, you will need to turn this on once Sonarr is up).

 Click the plus icon to add another port then enter:

 Local Port = 8989

 Container Port = 8989 (Sonarr’s Non SSL Port)